ackmanlab/woola/README.md

 ## Installation

+First, ensure you have [installed node.js & npm](https://docs.npmjs.com/getting-started/installing-node).

-Install into a local project directory:
+Then install into a local project directory:

     npm install https://github.com/ackmanlab/woola.git

-Or install globally (may need to sudo)
+Or install globally (may need to sudo)... so the app can be run from anywhere:

     npm install -g https://github.com/ackmanlab/woola.git

-If npm is not yet installed locally, first see [Installing node, npm](https://docs.npmjs.com/getting-started/installing-node)

 ## Usage